 People have said that Australia has one of the best health care systems in the industrialized world.
 This is another reason why South Africans love living in Australia.

 Australia’s health care system is known as one of the best in the world because it pays for its citizens’ hospital stays and other medical costs when they get care in public facilities.

 Climate South Africans are used to.

-Summers in Australia can be hot but are not often boiling hot and winters can be cold but still very similar to South Africa.
+South Africans love the weather in Australia, where summers can be warm but rarely hot, and winters can be cold but are otherwise very similar to those in South Africa.

 Summer's Day at Bondi Beach, Sydney, NSW.